Exciting: Park Hyatt Kuala Lumpur Now Open, 100+ Floors Up

 Is the Park Hyatt Kuala Lumpur the world’s highest hotel?

 Many are probably familiar with the Ritz-Carlton Hong Kong, which is on floors 102 through 118 of the International Commerce Centre.
-This hotel will also occupy floors 102 through 118 of a building, which is kind of funny (a coincidence?).
+This hotel also occupies floors 102 through 118 of a building, which is kind of funny (a coincidence?).
 So you can expect the vantage to be very similar here (though Hong Kong has an exponentially more interesting skyline).

 The Ritz-Carlton Hong Kong is high above the city

 Either way, neither of those hotels are the highest up in the world.
 That title instead goes to the Rosewood Guangzhou, which tops out at 1,740 feet above the ground.
+Some may wonder how the Rosewood is higher up than the Park Hyatt, even though the Park Hyatt is in Asia-Pacific’s tallest building.
+It’s because Merdeka 118 has a spire that makes it the tallest building, and obviously that’s not usable space.

 The Rosewood Guangzhou is the world’s highest hotel